Heavy showers expected in parts of the country

 Sea Areas:

-Winds will be south-westerly to south-easterly in the sea areas extending from Galle to Kankasanturai via Potuvil and Trincomalee, and winds will be anti-clockwise in direction in the other sea areas around the island.
-The wind speed will be 20-40 kmph in the sea areas around the island.
+Winds will be Westerly to North-westerly and speed will be 25-35 kmph in the sea areas around the island.

-Wind speed can be increased up to 50-55 kmph at times in the sea areas off the coast extending from Kankasanturai to Potuvil via Puttalam, Colombo, Galle and Hambantota.
+Wind speed can increase up to 50-55 kmph at times in the sea areas extending from Puttalam to Potuvil via Colombo, Galle and Hambantota.

-The sea areas extending from Kankasanturai to Potuvil via Puttalam, Colombo, Galle and Hambantota will be rough at times.
+The sea areas extending from Puttalam to Potuvil via Colombo, Galle and Hambantota will be rough at times.

-Naval and fishing communities are requested to be vigilant in this regard.

 Temporarily strong gusty winds and very rough seas can be expected during thundershowers.